Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 The extended_max_allo pumping record is maximum daily allocation applied to every day of the year.
 This is almost certainly not attainable for 2 reasons.
-1) no water users are likely to use their allocation every day of the year (e.g. irrigators do not irrigate in winter) and 2) many consents have maximum annual allocations as well as maximum daily allocations; however analysis of these data were not included in the usage analysis preformed by `Kitteridge (2022) <../model_build/base_data/water_permit_meter_results_2022-07-20/Hawea Water Usage Processing July 2022 .pdf>`_.
+1) no water users are likely to use their allocation every day of the year (e.g. irrigators do not irrigate in winter) and 2) many consents have maximum annual allocations as well as maximum daily allocations; however, analysis of these data were not included in the usage analysis preformed by `Kitteridge (2022) <../model_build/base_data/water_permit_meter_results_2022-07-20/Hawea Water Usage Processing July 2022 .pdf>`_.

 extended_max_allo_pc